What does the office of study abroad do? ↓

 UNC Asheville has received generous gifts that are to be used to help students with the cost of studying abroad.
 The International Experience Grant is a need-based grant available for any international experience of at least one week in duration.
 Applications are part of the online application system under Financial Aid.
 To find out what types of financial aid and Scholarships are available, go to our Financial Aid and Scholarships webpage.

 As part of the online application process, students will complete a Permission to Study Abroad form.
 Students will talk with their advisor for pre-approval for the courses they wish to take abroad.
-This is very important since it is used to register students for study abroad courses (SABR) while they are abroad so students can keep their student status.
+This form is very important to register students for study abroad placeholder courses (SABR) while they are abroad so students can keep their UNCA student status.

 How does a student pay for their study abroad program?